 SIMULTANEOUS OPERATIONS: The independent DPS 4 processors are able to work in parallel, executing several diverse operations concurrently.
 For example, while the appropriate processor (IOP) receives and handles the input data, a disk processor (DP) can take charge of filing other data on magnetic disks; meanwhile, the IDP (Interior Decor Processor) processes other data.
-The DPS 4 can support a maximum of 15 job streams, plus full spooling.
+The DPS 4 can support a maximum of 13 job streams, including full spooling.